Fellow performers pay tribute to 'tremendous' Game of Thrones and Take the High Road actor, who has passed away

 Read More

-This was not Stahl’s first introduction to Rankin’s stories.
+This was not his first introduction to Rankin’s stories.
 In 2007, he played a Reverend in an episode of the TV series based on the Inspector Rebus novels.

-Northern Irish actor Derek Lord, who also featured in Take the High Road and Game of Thrones, shared the news of Stahl’s death on Twitter.

 Another High Road co-star, comedian Andy Cameron, wrote: “John Stahl was a big man in every way.
 Thank you for being a pal John.
 Rest in Peace.”